readthedocs/ext-theme/docs/templates.rst

   JavaScript away inside HTML sources.
 - Templates use a singular base view for all CRUD listing interfaces, avoiding conflicting listing UI patterns.
-- All UI is native SemanticUI components.
+- All UI is constructed using native SemanticUI components.
   This removes almost all need for custom CSS and custom JS driving dynamic elements.
+  SemenaticUI/FomanticUI usage is covered in :doc:`stylesheets`.
 - Most of the heavy lifting in the template is still done with Django template code.
 - In places where views are interactive and more dynamic, Knockout model views are used to glue some amount of JavaScript to template code.